Lyme Disease - PCR

 Test Frequency and Turnaround Time (TAT)

-PCR test is performed at NML, and has a TAT of up to 21 days from receipt at NML.
+In special cases, PCR testing can be performed at the NML, with s a TAT of up to 21 days from receipt at NML.

 Test Methods

-Borrelia species PCR is referred out to NML for testing.
+With prior approval, Borrelia species PCR can be referred out to NML for testing.

 Extracted DNA is screened by a real-time PCR assay specific for Borrelia species.
 If positive by real-time PCR, specimens are tested by melt-curve analysis, conventional PCR and sequencing for confirmation and species determination.